Bitslayn/FOXAPI/readme.md

-## Downloading the API
+## Download Instructions

-[Download](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FBitslayn%2FFOXAPI%2Ftree%2Fmain%2FFOXAPI) the entire FOXAPI folder containing `api.lua` and the modules folder.
-Move the FOXAPI folder to your avatar's directory.
+1) [Download](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FBitslayn%2FFOXAPI%2Ftree%2Fmain%2FFOXAPI) the entire FOXAPI folder containing `api.lua` and all its modules.

+2) Move the FOXAPI folder to your avatar's directory.

+3) Delete any modules inside the module folder which you aren't going to use.
+More information about modules below.

 ## Modules